 How to Create SOPs Using Video You Already Have

-- Not searchable.
-An operator can’t scan a 15-minute video to find one step.
+- It’s not searchable.
+An operator won’t scan a 15-minute video to find one step.

-- Not structured.
-There are no discrete steps, no safety callouts, no quality checkpoints.
+- It’s not structured.
+No discrete steps, no safety callouts, no quality checkpoints.

-- Not version-controlled.
-When a process changes, you either re-record the whole video or let the old one circulate.
+- It’s not version-controlled.
+When the process changes, you either re-record or let the old version keep circulating.

-- Not auditable.
-ISO, FDA, and GMP require documented procedures with revision history, not video files on a shared drive.
+- It’s not auditable.
+ISO, FDA, and GMP require written procedures with revision history, not MP4s on a NAS.

-Video captures the knowledge.
+Video holds the knowledge.
 An SOP makes it usable.
-The question is how to get from one to the other without spending days writing.
+The question is how to get from one to the other without burning a week.

-There are three practical approaches, depending on your team size, number of procedures, and how often processes change.
+Which one fits depends on your team size, the number of procedures, and how often the process changes.

 Approach 1: Manual transcription

-Watch the video in 10-15 second segments.
-Pause, write down what happened.
-Structure the notes into a formal SOP document.
+Open VLC.
+Watch in 10 to 15 second segments.
+Pause.
+Write down what happened.
+Structure the notes into an SOP.

-This is thorough and gives you full control over every word.
-It also takes 2.5 to 6 hours per 10-minute video.
+This is thorough.
+You control every word.
+It takes 2.5 to 6 hours per 10-minute video.

-For a detailed walkthrough of this method (with VLC shortcuts, a structuring framework, and a free template), see our complete manual conversion guide.
+For the full walkthrough (with VLC shortcuts, a structuring framework, and a free template), see our complete manual conversion guide.

-Best for: 1-15 critical procedures that rarely change.
+Best for: 1 to 15 critical procedures that rarely change.

 Approach 2: General-purpose AI (ChatGPT, Gemini, Copilot)

-Upload a video to ChatGPT or Gemini and ask it to generate an SOP.
+Upload a video, ask for an SOP, read what comes back.
 You’ll get a text summary in the chat window.

 This works for short, simple videos.
-The limitations show up fast:
+The limits show up fast:

-- File size caps mean you often can’t upload full-length process recordings (a 20-minute iPhone video exceeds 1 GB)
+- File size caps often block full-length recordings.
+A 20-minute iPhone clip easily exceeds 1 GB.

 - Each upload is independent.
-No terminology consistency across procedures.
+Terminology drifts across procedures.

-For a full comparison of when ChatGPT is enough vs. when you need dedicated tools, see our ChatGPT vs SOP software breakdown.
+For a full comparison, see our ChatGPT vs SOP software breakdown.

-Best for: Short videos, simple office processes, brainstorming SOP outlines.
+Best for: Short videos, simple office processes, brainstorming outlines.

 Approach 3: Video SOP software

-Purpose-built tools analyze the video, split it into discrete steps, extract screenshots from relevant frames, and generate structured documentation you can edit, version, translate, and distribute.
+Purpose-built tools analyze the video, split it into steps, extract screenshots from relevant frames, and generate structured documentation you can edit, version, translate, and share.

 - Upload the video.
-Phone footage, GoPro recordings, screen captures, archival training videos all work.
+Phone footage, GoPro, screen capture, archival training tapes.

 - Add context.
-Specify the audience, detail level, and document type (SOP vs. work instruction).
+Audience, detail level, document type (SOP or work instruction).

 - AI processes the video.
-Steps are extracted with titles, descriptions, and visual content.
+Steps come out with titles, descriptions, and visuals.

 - Review and edit.
 Human review is required.
 AI produces a strong first draft, not a finished document.

 - Publish.
-Share via link, QR code, or mobile-optimized viewer.
-Operators access the current version on the floor.
+Share via link, QR code, or mobile viewer.
+Operators read the current version on the floor.

-Best for: Teams with 20+ procedures, frequent process changes, multilingual requirements, or compliance documentation needs.
+Best for: Teams with 20+ procedures, frequent process changes, multilingual requirements, or compliance needs.

-The category of video SOP software is still relatively new.
-If you’re evaluating tools, here’s what matters for converting existing videos into SOPs.
-For a deeper look at the category, see our guide to video-to-SOP software.
+The category is still new.
+If you’re evaluating tools, here’s what matters for converting existing footage.
+For a deeper look, see our guide to video-to-SOP software.

 Input flexibility

-Not all process videos are clean, well-lit recordings with clear narration.
+Not every process video is clean and well-lit with clear narration.
 Your tool needs to handle:

-- Smartphone footage from the shop floor (variable angles, background noise)
+- Smartphone footage from the floor (weird angles, background noise)

 - Screen recordings of software workflows

-- Older archival videos that were recorded for training, not documentation
+- Older archival videos that were never meant to be documentation

-- Videos without narration (some operators work silently)
+- Videos with no narration (some operators work silently)

-If a tool only works with polished recordings, it won’t help you use the videos you already have.
+If a tool only works with polished recordings, it won’t help with the footage you already have.

 Step extraction quality

 The core function.
-How well does the AI identify where one step ends and the next begins?
-Does it capture the right level of detail, or compress a 15-step changeover into 5 generic phases?
+How well does the AI know where one step ends and the next begins?
+Does it catch the right level of detail, or compress a 15-step changeover into 5 generic phases?

 Visual content per step

 A text-only SOP misses the point of starting from video.
-The tool should extract a screenshot or short video clip for each step, so operators can see what the correct execution looks like.
+The tool should pull a screenshot or short clip for each step, so operators see what correct execution looks like.

 Version control

-When a process changes, you need to update the affected steps without rebuilding the entire SOP.
-Step-level versioning, change history, and revision tracking are essential for any team that updates procedures more than once a year.
+When a process changes, you need to update the affected steps without rebuilding the whole SOP.
+Step-level versioning, change history, and revision tracking matter for any team that updates procedures more than once a year.

 Translation and multilingual support

-If your team operates across languages, check whether the tool offers context-aware translation with review workflows or just basic machine translation.
-Terminology consistency across 50+ procedures matters more than speed of initial translation.
+If your team runs across languages, check whether the tool does context-aware translation with review workflows or just raw machine translation.
+Terminology consistency across 50 procedures matters more than how fast the first translation lands.

 Distribution

-The SOP is only useful if operators can access it at the point of work.
-QR codes, mobile-optimized viewing, and shareable links are table stakes.
+The SOP is only useful if operators can open it at the point of work.
+QR codes, mobile viewing, and shareable links are table stakes.

 | Factor | Manual transcription | General AI (ChatGPT, Gemini) | Video SOP software |